The theme this time is a furniture design solution targeting Gen Z.

 In terms of design style, we avoid creating an expensive impression and align with Gen Z aesthetics using symbolic culture and a refined, fun style.

-These are rough sample animations, showing our content style should combine functional display with emotional connection.
+These are rough sample animations, showing that our content style should combine functional display with emotional connection.

-For campus, trendy and meme cultures become especially important.
+On campus, trend and meme culture become especially important.

-These banners can be attached to bags or phone cases, turning users into expandable points of promotion.
+These banners can be attached to bags or phone cases, turning users into expanding promotional touchpoints.